lsegg/scraper-api-challenge/README.md

 ## Notes 📋

-- The first output example is wrong since there's no "p" element child of "h1"
 - I based my libraries decision on most popular and downloaded npm options.
+- The first example provided in the challenge description is wrong since there's no "p" element child of "h1"
+- The second example provided in the challenge description was modified to include tbody because of the cheerio load function [behaviour](https://cheerio.js.org/docs/basics/loading#load)

 ---